developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 			e.printStackTrace();
 		}

-12. Whenever a barcode is scanned, its data will be received in a callback `onData` method.
-Tis step gets that data, processes it in the desired format and populates the [EditText](http://developer.android.com/reference/android/widget/EditText.html) UI element.
+12. When a barcode is scanned, its data is received in the `onData` method callback.
+This step gets that data, processes it in the desired format and populates the [EditText](http://developer.android.com/reference/android/widget/EditText.html) UI element.

->>> RESUME HERE

 The received data should be processed in a background thread so as not to block the UI thread.
 This can be done using Android's [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).
 Create the AsyncTask `AsyncDataUpdate` that takes [ScanDataCollection](/emdk-for-android/6-10/api/barcode/ScanDataCollection) that has the scanned data.
 The `doInBackground` method parses the barcode data and label type into strings, which are passed to the UI thread in the `onPostExecute` method of AsyncTask to populate.